SuncicaPrgomet/mimic-iv-ed-triage-prediction/README.md

 MIMIC-IV-ED Triage Acuity Prediction

-Personal / academic machine learning project exploring how far data manipulation and modeling choices can push predictive performance on a real, messy clinical dataset — predicting emergency department (ED) triage acuity (urgency level, 1–5) from vital signs and free-text chief complaints.
+Academic machine learning project exploring how far data manipulation and modeling choices can push predictive performance on a real, messy clinical dataset — predicting emergency department (ED) triage acuity (urgency level, 1–5) from vital signs and free-text chief complaints.

 This is an independent personal/academic project using the credentialed MIMIC-IV-ED research dataset.
 No MIMIC data is included in this repository.